aaw-team/nocsrf/Documentation/Developer/Extbase/Index.rst

 Extbase-based extensions
 ========================

+.. contents:: Table of Contents
+    :local:

 As stated before, NoCSRF provides some handy tools for extbase-based extensions.
-They consist of a fluid ViewHelper and an extension of the default `ActionController` of extbase.
+They consist of fluid ViewHelpers and an extension of the default `ActionController` of extbase.
 The combination of the two leads to a very easy-to-use system that protects you from CSRF attacks, both in frontend and backend.